-Do you want a successful business blog?
-Then grab a coffee and take 10 to sit down and have a good read through this.
-By the end of it you should be well on your way to writing compelling posts.
+Do you want to be a successful business blogger?
+Then grab a coffee and take 15 to sit down and have a good read through this or watch the video.
+By the end of it you should be well on your way to writing compelling posts and blogging for business.

 These days blogging is a standard pastime for many businesses.
 They do it to get noticed, to demonstrate their expertise, to keep their customers interested and regularly updated content gets them noticed on Google.
 Companies that blog have 55% more website visitors.